tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 trigger retries, as described in {{rejected-ech}}.
 This may be implemented, for instance, by reporting a failed connection with a dedicated error code.

+Prior to attempting a connection, a client SHOULD validate the `ECHConfig` to ensure that the public_name can be authenticated.
+Clients SHOULD ignore any `ECHConfig` structure with a public_name that is not a valid host name in preferred name syntax (see {{Section 2 of ?DNS-TERMS=RFC8499}}).
+That is, to be valid, the public_name needs to be a dot-separated sequence of LDH labels, as defined in {{Section 2.3.1 of !RFC5890}}, where:

+* the sequence does not begin or end with an ASCII dot, and
+* all labels are at most 63 octets.

+Clients additionally SHOULD ignore the structure if the final LDH label either consists of all ASCII digits (i.e. '0' through '9') or is "0x" or "0X" followed by some, possibly empty, sequence of ASCII hexadecimal digits (i.e. '0' through '9', 'a' through 'f', and 'A' through 'F').
+This avoids public_name values that may be interpreted as IPv4 literals.

 ### Impact of Retry on Future Connections